chipsalliance/fpga-tool-perf/README.md

   - vendors: all the vendors that are enabled for this project (e.g. xilinx, lattice).
 Each vendor requires a list of boards enabled for the test project.

 - the `src` directory contains all the source files needed to build the test project.
 It also contains the constraints files relative to the various boards supported.
-- the `other` directory contains two json files, describing all the supported boards and vendors in this test suite.
+- the `other` directory contains two configuration YAML files, describing all the supported boards and vendors in this test suite.
 - the `toolchains` directory contains the python scripts that enable a toolchain to be run within fpga-tool-perf.
 - the `infrastructure` directory contains python scripts to control the fpga-tool-perf framework to run the tests